I Am a Pilgrim

 "I Am a Pilgrim" is a traditional Christian hymn from the United States, first documented in the mid-19th century.
 It forms part of the repertoire of gospel, folk, and bluegrass artists.

 The song combines elements from an "[o]ld hymn entwined with Poor Wayfaring Stranger (Sacred Harp - 1844).
 It appears in The Southern Zion's Songster (1864) and in Hymns For the Camp (1862)."
 The song references or alludes to several Bible passages, including the refrain, "I am a pilgrim and a stranger" which alludes to 1 Peter 2:11 and Hebrews 11:13 and also the lyric "If I could touch the hem of his garment" which references Matthew 9:20 where a woman touches the hem of Jesus' robe and is healed.
 In July 1924 the song was first recorded by Norfolk Jubilee Quartet, an African American group.
-Prominent musicians such as The Byrds, Johnny Cash, and Merle Travis have recorded the song.
+Prominent musicians such as Bill Monroe, The Byrds, Johnny Cash, and Merle Travis have recorded the song.